Founding of the Village of Wells

 The Village of Wells was established in 1869, but was not incorporated until March 6, 1871.

-From the first, it was governed by a council with a council president, three trustees, recorder, justice of the peace, and a constable chosen by a popular election.
+From the start, it was governed by a council with a council president, three trustees, recorder, justice of the peace, and a constable chosen by a popular election.
 The first council included: Village President William Allen; Trustees Samuel Alsip, Thomas S. Fellows and John McNeil; Recorder JP Burke; Justice of the Peace S.C.
 Leland; and Constable Quincy J. Adams.

 Since one function of government is to protect its people, early provision was made for a fire department.
 Ed Hayes was Chief Fire Deputy at that time.
 The firemen received $5 per year as salary.
 A board of health was also provided to protect citizens.
 Dr. Straw was the first chairperson.